Land in the Gulf Cooperation Council (GCC) countries has traditionally been a means of safeguarding wealth.

 Strategy&’s experts around the globe have helped many of the world’s leading institutions solve some of their toughest problems, and capture their greatest opportunities.
 Our people are committed to our clients’ success, focused on helping you achieve essential advantage. view all experts >

-Jayant Bhargava is a Dubai-based Partner with Strategy& and a member of the firm’s Communications and Technology team.
-He leads the firm’s digital media and entertainment work in the Middle East.
+Hicham Fadel is a Partner with Strategy& and a member of the firm’s Communications, Media, and Technology practice.
+He has over 12 years of mobile telecom strategy and operations experience acquired through various projects in the Middle East.

-Ramy Sfeir is an Abu Dhabi–based Partner with Strategy& and a member of the firm’s Engineered Products and Services team.
-He leads the Family, Investments & Real Estate and Deals platforms in the Middle East.
+Dr. Raed Kombargi is an Abu Dhabi-based Partner with Strategy& and a member of the firm’s Energy, chemicals, and utilities practice in the Middle East.

 The Ideation Center